(one synonym : Macroglossa nox Newman, 1857)

-The adult moths of this species have dark brown forewings sometimes with indistinct paler bands across them.
-They have even darker brown hind wings each with two pale yellow areas by the inner margin, and a white band along the costa.
+The adult moths have dark brown forewings sometimes with indistinct paler bands across them.
+They have even darker brown hind wings each with two pale yellow areas by the hind margin, and a white band along the costa.
 The abdomen is covered in dark brown hairs except for narrow white areas between the joints.
 The moths have a wingspan of about 5 cms.

 The moths fly in the daytime, hovering over flowers to suck the nectar.

 The eggs are pale green and oval, and laid singly on foodplants.
 The eggs have a length of about 1.3 mms.

 The species is found as the subspecies albibase Rothschild, 1905, in

 and as the subspecies micacea in